January's KDA President's Message

 - KDA’s goal is to make CoRDS the global repository for KD/SBMA patients.
 The registry is compliant with U.S. Federal law and the European Union’s General Data Protection Regulation.

-Please enroll today, either online or by phone: To enroll online, click here or simply call CoRDS at 1-877-658-9192 and they will enter data on your behalf.
+- Please enroll either online or by phone today.
+To enroll simply call CoRDS at 1-877-658-9192 and they will enter data on your behalf or visit their website.

 The Kennedy Disease Association Board of Directors